A warehouse safety checklist:

 - Security system

-Key elements of your warehouse safety checklist that require periodic reviews:
+Warehouse safety checklist elements that require periodic reviews:

 Practical workplace training is the only way to pass any safety audit.
 Regardless of how detailed your risk assessment checklist or workplace safety policy is; An active employee training programme is the key.